Mastitis is an inflammation of 1 or both breasts. The pain, heat and swelling can be very intense.

 - a fever or high temperature (38.3 degrees Celsius or higher)

-- flu-like symptoms (aches and pains all over the body)
+- flu-like symptoms (aches and pains all over)

 - generally feeling unwell